 Don’t worry if you have hundreds of dashboards that need to be tagged.
 Use Tags in Stack Management to create your tags, then assign and delete them in bulk operations.

 Kibana offers a range of security features for you to control who has access to what.
-The security features are automatically turned on when security is enabled in Elasticsearch.
-For a description of all available configuration options, see Security settings in Kibana.
+Security is enabled automatically when you enroll Kibana with a secured Elasticsearch cluster.
+For a description of all available configuration options, refer to Security settings in Kibana.

-Kibana supports several authentication providers, allowing you to login using Elasticsearch’s built-in realms, or by your own single sign-on provider.
+Kibana supports several authentication providers, allowing you to login using Elasticsearch’s built-in realms, or with your own single sign-on provider.

 Kibana provides roles and privileges for controlling which users can view and manage Kibana features.
 Privileges grant permission to view an application or perform a specific action and are assigned to roles.
 Roles allow you to describe a “template” of capabilities that you can grant to many users, without having to redefine what each user should be able to do.

 When you create a role, you can scope the assigned Kibana privileges to specific spaces.
 This makes it possible to grant users different access levels in different spaces, or even give users their very own private space.
 For example, power users might have privileges to create and edit visualizations and dashboards, while analysts or executives might have Dashboard and Canvas with read-only privileges.

 Kibana’s role management interface allows you to describe these various access levels, or you can automate role creation via our API.